 Why invest with Equfund?

 Equfund is a Community Benefit Society and, as such, there are certain requirements it has to meet and things it cannot do.
-The society’s rules govern every aspect of its operation.
+This includes only acting for the benefit of the community, meaning it must only use investment generated through the Sanctuary Bond in this way.

-This type of restrictive investment is one that will appeal to investors seeking an element of community benefit rather than just a financial return.
-Loanstock investment is ideal for a highly targeted ethical investment because it does not permit any investment other than those which are within the society’s rules.
-It is also unsecured, and this all adds up to a package which is typically not appropriate for financially driven investors but is usually the most attractive investment form for socially minded individuals with a strong interest in the society’s projects.
+This type of investment is one that will appeal to investors seeking an element of social benefit rather than just a financial return.
+It is also unsecured, and this all adds up to a package which is typically not appropriate for financially driven investors but is usually a more attractive form of investment for socially minded individuals with a strong interest in projects which benefit the community.

-At the same time, it does offer some ideal benefits to the investor: a high level of accountability (since you know exactly where your money is invested and what it is being used for) and helping a project which you may have a close personal connection with.
+At the same time, it does offer other benefits to the investor: a high level of accountability (since you know where your money is invested and what it is being used for) and helping a project which you may have a close personal connection with.

-Loanstock has a clear closing date and fixed rate of interest.
-This is decided by you at the outset.
-Interest is paid annually and can be in the form of further Loanstock if required.
-Loanstock issues will also specify the maximum size of investment it will accept.
+Loanstock has a fixed repayment date and fixed rate of interest.
+Both are decided by you at the outset.
+Interest is paid annually.

 If this is right for you